risx3/rishabhnimje.github.io/_posts/2019-09-12-emojinator.md

     k = cv2.waitKey(10)
     if k == 27:
         break
 ```
-## That's it...
+## We are done here...

-## This will open system's webcam and start capturing the characters
+## This will open system's webcam and start capturing the hand gestures

 ### Like this...